lanl/scico/docs/source/contributing.rst

 ^^^^^^^^^^^^^^^^^^^

 The following steps show how to add a new example, ``new_example.py``, to the packaged usage examples.
-We assume the SCICO repository has been cloned to ``scico/``.
+We assume the ``scico`` repository has been cloned to ``scico/``.

 Note that the ``.py`` scripts are included in